pipegalera/ml_diabetes/paper_replication/Dinh et al. (2019)/readme.md

 Best scores:

-- CVB prediction based on 131 NHANES variables achieved an AU-ROC score of 83.9% .
+- CVD prediction based on 131 NHANES variables achieved an AU-ROC score of 83.9% .
 - Diabetes prediction based on 123 NHANES variables achieved an AU-ROC score of 95.7% .
 - Pre-diabetic prediction based on 123 NHANES variables achieved an AU-ROC score of 84.4% .
 - Top 5 predictors in diabetes patients were 1) `waist size`, 2) `age`, 3) `self-reported weight`, 4) `leg length`, 5) `sodium intake`.

 This notebook replicates the results of the paper.
 The structure follows the following steps:

 1. NHANES data
 2. Pre-processing of the data
 3. Transformation of the data
 4. Train/Test Split
 5. CV 10-fold
 6. Training monitoring using MLflow
 7. Get metric results (AUC)

 The structure of the analysis emulates the Figure 1 from the paper:

 ![Fig 1 from Dinh et al. 2019](https://raw.githubusercontent.com/pipegalera/ml_diabetes/main/images/dinh_2019_Fig1.png)